traction-project/encoding-api/README.md

 ## Custom Encoding Presets

 By default, the application supports the resolutions `720p`, `480p`, `360p` and `240p`.
-One can, however add custom encoding presets by creating them in the Transcoder config on AWS and adding their preset IDs to a file named `presets.json` in the application root.
+One can, however, add custom encoding presets by creating them in the Transcoder preset config menu on AWS and adding their preset IDs to a file named `presets.json` in the application root.
 A sample file with custom presets named `presets.json-sample` is provided.

 The file contains a JSON dictionary, with the keys being unique, descriptive names, e.g. denoting the resolution that the preset produces.
-Each key is associated to a 2-tuple containing the preset ID and the presets bitrate.
+Each key is associated to its corresponding preset ID.

 Once added, the application should be restarted.
 The availability of the custom presets can be verified by calling `GET /api/upload/encode/resolutions`.